 Passports are required for every Ohio State education abroad program.
 For many study abroad destinations, passport information is required to apply for an entry visa early as 6 months prior to departure).
 For information about applying for a passport, go to travel.state.gov.

-You are responsible for paying The Ohio State University tuition plus a $3,585 program fee.
+You are responsible for paying The Ohio State University tuition plus a $3,995 program fee.
 The program fee includes in-country transportation, one-way flight from France to Poland, accommodations, some group meals and entrance to all program sites and excursions.
 It does not cover international airfare, most meals, and personal expenses.
-2018's budget sheet is available on the budget sheet.

 None at this time.